apostrophecms/apostrophe-review-and-deploy/README.md

 modules: {
   'apostrophe-workflow': {
     // See documentation for this module.
-    // REQUIRED for use of apostrophe-site-review.
+    // REQUIRED for use of apostrophe-review-and-deploy.
   },
-  'apostrophe-site-review': {}
+  'apostrophe-review-and-deploy': {}
 }
 ```